An image showing common lead generation mistakes

 7. Getting engagement on your content

-Producing quality content is one thing.
-But getting the right people to engage with it is a completely different ballgame that requires a dedicated strategy.
+Producing quality content requires skill.
+Getting the right people to engage with it requires a dedicated strategy.

 To solve this problem, Warner suggests using content syndication — republishing your content on third-party websites — to reach a wider audience.
-“By syndicating your content on other sites, you can dramatically increase the number of people who see it and hopefully generate more leads as a result,” he says.
+“By syndicating your content on other sites, you can dramatically increase your audience reach and generate more leads as a result,” he says.

 8. Constantly changing algorithms